instantOS/instantos.github.io/docs/development/status.md

     ### Progress

-    At the moment this is **all just plans**, no code for the status bar has been written yet as development is still focussed on making the operating system more stable before piling on even more features
+    At the moment this is **all just plans**, no code for the status bar has been written yet as development is still focused on making the operating system more stable before piling on even more features

 ## Styling